gitter-badger/alterant/README.md

 Lightweight scripting can be achieved via YAML's literal block feature.
 This makes commands that require preparation and/or cleaning up easier and ensures that the same environment is available throughout the execution.

 ### Encyption
 It is important to note that in order to encrypt the items listed in the `encrypted` section Alterant's `encrypt` command must be invoked.
-In preparation for adding encrypting items to a repository invoke the `prepare` command to remove the unencrypted versions of items listed in the `encrypted` section.
+In preparation for adding encrypted items to a repository invoke the `encrypt` command with the `--remove` flag to remove the unencrypted versions of items listed in the `encrypted` section.

 ### Tasks and Requests
 Tasks can be defined and are available to any machine.
 To consume a task a request must be indicated in the `requests` section of a machine.
 If one tasks depends on another we can ensure the dependency is executed first by indicating it before the target task in the `requests` section.
 In other words, `tasks` are executed in the order they are listed in `requests`.